 Years ago my husband and I visited Savannah, Georgia.
-The city and it’s history is magical and the food was just as memorable!
+The city and its history is magical and the food was just as memorable!
+Take a look at our recommendations for the best places to eat, stay and play in Savannah!

 We had a room at the Marshall House.
 Not only was the Marshall House featured on the Travel Channel’s program “Great Hotels”, it was also named one of the top 10 most haunted spots in the U.S. Which makes a stay perfect for fall, yes?